Attorney general announces the arrest of at least 2 people involved in a Minnesota church protest

 “How much better can we do what we do and how much better this work can be for you ... for the taxpayer?”
 Bovino asked.
 “The current climate confronting law enforcement ... is not very favorable right now in Minneapolis.”

+The Associated Press emailed and left phone messages for the Minneapolis Police Department requesting its response to Bovino’s comments.

 Durkin Richer reported from Washington.
-Associated Press reporter Chris Megerian in Washington contributed.
+Associated Press reporters Chris Megerian in Washington; Corey Williams in Detroit; and Jack Dura in Bismarck, North Dakota, contributed.